 - 2 tsp chili powder

-- 1/4 tsp ground chipotle pepper (optional)
+- 1/4 tsp ground chipotle pepper optional

 - On 6 or 8 quart Instant Pot, press Sauté and let appliance preheat until display says Hot.
 Add ground beef and cook for 4 minutes, breaking into small pieces with spatula often.
 Meat doesn't have to cook through.
 Press Cancel and drain the fat, if you wish.

 - Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 40 minutes.